The Haunting Success of Ten Thirty One Productions: A ThoroUgh exploration Post-Shark Tank

 The Visionary Edge

-Carbone’s flair for the dramatic was perhaps fueled by a love for both **theatrical video marketing** and **adrenaline-pumping fear**.
-Similar to a chef perfecting a signature dish, she added layers to her attractions that no ordinary haunted house could copy.
+Carbone’s flair for the dramatic was perhaps fueled by a love for both **theatrical storytelling** and **adrenaline-pumping fear**.
+Much like a chef perfecting a signature dish, she added layers to her attractions that no ordinary haunted house could replicate.
 It was about creating experiences that were not just scary, but unforgettable.

 2. Pitching Terror in the Tank